Maxim Martsinkevich: Other legal troubles

 In February 2013, Tesak was in Minsk, Belarus to get a laser vision correction.
 During the visit, he entered into a fight with a group of anti-fascist football fans of FC Partizan.
 His associate Sergey Korotkikh stabbed one of them with a knife, which resulted in Martsinkevich getting arrested by the police on the suspicion of hooliganism.
 He was soon released with no charges pressed.

 One of Martsinkevich's lawyers made a public statement in October 2014, saying that his client had been charged with hooliganism for cutting off a man's hair.

 In November 2014, Tesak was charged with inciting ethnic hatred for writing and publishing his book Restruct, which has been classified as extremist.

 Allegations of murders

 The investigation of the above-mentioned murder of a Tajik and a Dagestanian gradually led to Maxim Martsinkevich, who was at that time (2020) serving his fourth prison sentence.
-Partners in crime pointed at him, he was interrogated and probably tortured.
+Partners in crime pointed at him, he was interrogated and most likely tortured.
 He confessed of participating in a series of murders motivated by racist ideology.
 According to the investigation, the victims were several men of non-Slavic appearance (mostly Central Asian migrant workers) and a Russian prostitute.
 Martsinkevich testified against other participants of the murders and led the investigators to some of the victims' bodies.
 Eventually, despite all the confessions made by Martsinkevich and others, the investigation against him was closed in the beginning of 2023 at his father's request, due to the death of the suspect.